finagolfin/swift-android-sdk/README.md

 prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.

-Next, apply a patch to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK:
+Next, add a header to the libdispatch source to work around a recent tightening in how C headers are imported, apple/swift#64321, and apply a patch to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK:
 ```
+sed -i "s%#include <unistd%#include <signal.h>\n#include <unistd%" swift-corelibs-libdispatch/dispatch/dispatch.h
 git apply swift-android.patch
 ```